 Also see . . .
 Biographical Sketch of Calvin Graves (1804-1877).
 (Submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.)

 Additional keywords.
 Caswell County, Lawyer, Lea, Yanceyville, University of North Carolina

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 28, 2019.
 This page originally submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina.
-This page has been viewed 1,230 times since then.
+This page has been viewed 1,261 times since then and 5 times this year.
 Photo 1. submitted on May 6, 2009, by Caswell County Historical Association of Yanceyville, North Carolina. • Bill Pfingsten was the editor who published this page.